hevnsnt/cotcha/README.md

 #### [STEP 3] Deploy it a place where people love America.

 ## OH SHIT I FUCKED IT UP
 This section is for the hackers.
 Yep, I fucked mine up a couple times too.
 Here is how you fix all the fuck ups.
 Change to the included ./esptool/ directory.
-Don't worry, you can the esptool.py tool to completely erase the ESP8266 and start all over.
+Don't worry, you can use the esptool.py tool to completely erase the ESP8266 and start all over.
 The steps would be:

 1. Connect the D1 Mini to your computer via the Micro-USB port and discover the serial port that is used.
 [Sparkfun](https://learn.sparkfun.com/tutorials/terminal-basics/connecting-to-your-device) has an excellent write-up on how to do this if you dont know already.
 2. Open your terminal and change to the included ./esptool/ directory and run: